dkmy/dkmy.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
 I'm David, currently a fourth year undergraduate student in Statistics and Biology at Harvard College.

 Broadly, my research interests are in developing statistical methods for problems in infectious diseases, protein design, and drug discovery.
 I am currently writing a senior thesis with professor [Debora Marks](https://marks.hms.harvard.edu/) on semi-supervised approaches to protein design that harness both experimental data and evolutionary information about the protein.
 See my [research](https://dkmy.github.io/research/) page for more information and recent publications.